Maybe it got deleted by accident, perhaps the file was unsaved due to iMovie app corruption.

 - Time and patience

-Note: there is no 100% guarantee that you'll recover the project, but if you follow the steps below, your chance of recovery would be high.
+Note: it’s not 100% guaranteed that you’ll recover the project that disappeared or deleted, but if you follow the steps below, your chance of recovery could be high.

 Step 1: Check Mac Trash